CristhianMotoche/Curso-JS/02-javascript/variables.md

 ----
 |52 bits(0-51)|11 bits (52-62)|1 bit (63)|

 - Precision
-    - Integers (numbers without a period or exponent notation) are considered accurate up to 15 digits.
+  - Integers (numbers without a period or exponent notation) are considered accurate up to **15 digits**.
-    - The maximum number of decimals is 17, but floating point arithmetic is not always 100% accurate:
+  - The maximum number of **decimals is 17**, but floating point arithmetic is not always 100% accurate:

-- String
+## String
-- Bool
-- Array
-- Object
-- Date
-- Function
+Remember that strings are primitive values, that means that they are **inmutable**.

 ## Bottom types
-- undefined
+- *undefined*
+It means "no value"

-- null
+- *null*
+It means "no object"

 There values can be interpreted as `false`.